Stat184-Spring2026/Is-this-thing-on-/README.md

-# Project is for absolutely obliterating your pc
+Is-this-thing-on?
+-Project to make your pc "faster"
-# The data is that there is no data
+-Data is there is no data
-# Brick your pc for fun
-# acd5922@psu.edu
+-Purely for entertainment
+-acd5922@psu.edu